DaniloDuque/Gradient-Descent/src/notebooks/README.md

 ## Examples

-See `gradientdescent.ipynb` for comprehensive examples including:
+See `tutorial.ipynb` for comprehensive examples including:
 - Automatic differentiation with various operations
 - Linear regression using gradient descent
 - Loss and weight trajectory visualization